vipinchaudhry/Java-to-CSharp-Translation-App/README.md

 - May miss closing brackets on longer or more complex methods
 - Works best on single methods rather than entire class files
 - Output is not always perfectly formatted — minor cleanup may be needed
+- Input should be valid Java code — entering plain text or non-code input produces nonsensical output or may cause the app to hang

 ## 🤖 Model and Training